pwhipp/pro_angularjs/README.md

 At this stage we have not associated any special permissions with our registered user - we just use the basic authentication to ensure that they are registered.

+## 8.10 Location of admin
+I've treated the front end admin being developed in the book as a 'component' and located it under sportstore.
+This is because I want to minimize confusion with Django's built in admin and to have it somewhere that one naturally looks for it.